liuzihe02/csapp/C3/notes.md

 Parts of the processor state are visible that normally are hidden from the C programmer:

 * The *program counter* (commonly referred to as the “PC,” and called %eip in IA32) indicates the address in memory of the next instruction to be executed
-* The *integer register* file contains eight named locations storing 32-bit values.
+* The *integer register* file for x86-64 contains 16 named locations storing 64-bit values.
 Can hold addresses or data
 * The *condition code registers* hold status information about the most recently executed arithmetic or logical instruction.
 * A set of *floating-point registers* store floating-point data.

 The program memory contains the executable machine code for the program, some information required by the operating system, a run-time stack for managing procedure calls and returns, and blocks of memory allocated by the user (for example, by using the malloc library function).

 ## Data Formats

+Size of C data types in x86-64:

 |C declaration|Intel data type|Assembly code suffix|Size(bytes)|
 |-|-|-|-|